rajhraval/My100DaysOfSwift/Project 29 - Exploding Monkeys/Project29.md

 - Adding code and UI to track the player scores across levels, then make the game end after one player has won three times.
 - Adding Auto Layout rules
 - Using physics world gravity and wind changing property for changing direction and strength of the banana vector

+**Project 29 - Summary**

+I learnt about:

+- SKView
+- Connecting SpriteKit and UIKit
+- SKTransitions
+- Working with Mathematics and Physics